Design Generations at ADAM – Brussels Design Museum

-Design Generations, the exhibition co-organized with WBDM, is the fifth edition of Intersections, at ADAMUSEUM Brussels
+Design Generations, the exhibition co-organized with WBDM, is the fifth edition of Intersections, at ADAM – Brussels Design Museum

-Design Generations, the exhibition organised in partnership with Wallonie-Bruxelles Design-Mode (WBDM) as part of the fifth edition of Intersections, the contemporary design biennial of ADAM (the Brussels Design Museum), offers an educational, enlightened, and not at all boring view of the fundamental essence of design.
+Design Generations, the exhibition organised in partnership with Wallonie-Bruxelles Design-Mode (WBDM) as part of the fifth edition of Intersections, the contemporary design biennial of ADAM – Brussels Design Museum, offers an educational, enlightened, and not at all boring view of the fundamental essence of design.
 A meeting with Arnaud Bozzini, director of ADAM, and Giovanna Massoni, exhibition curator.

 TLmag: While design is captivating an ever-larger audience, many people admit that they find it difficult to understand what it represents.
 Is the purpose of this exhibition to help them see this more clearly?

 Arnaud Bozzini: Our goal is to reinforce how design is rooted in our daily lives.
 The idea of this exhibition bringing together 10 Belgian studios based in Brussels and Wallonia, is to highlight the fact that design is not art.
 It isn’t our intent to question the idea of beauty or ugliness, but to better understand how it fits in our lives.
 Our mission is to explain what design is today by creating a dialogue between objects from the past and contemporary creations.